Cash flow has been a growing cause for concern within the sector for a number of years.

 - Greenham Trust (Berkshire and Hampshire)

 The Greenham Trust has launched an emergency fund to support local charities and voluntary organisations that are assisting elderly and vulnerable people in west Berkshire and north Hampshire.
-Applications must be made through The Good Exchange.
+The emergency fund is open and applications must be made through The Good Exchange.

 - Heart of Bucks Community Foundation

 The Bucks Coronavirus Response Appeal is aiming to support people and charities in Buckinghamshire who are most affected by COVID-19.
-More information is expected to be available soon.
+The Coronavirus Response Fund is now accepting applications, with grants up to £5,000.
+For eligibility criteria visit the Heart of Bucks website.

 - Heart of England Community Foundation